 But what about cats?

-The idea of giving your cat marijuana may sound funny.
+The idea of giving your cat marijuana may sound odd.
 But there’s a growing community of people who believe it’s a safe and natural alternative to veterinary drugs.
 Many dog parents are also touting the benefits of giving their pets cannabis.

 What Do The Experts Say?